-- 1. For the purposes of this Convention, unless the context otherwise requires: - (a) the term "Ireland" includes any area outside the territorial waters of Ireland which has been or may hereafter be designated, under the laws of Ireland concerning the Exclusive Economic Zone and the Continental Shelf, as an area within which Ireland may exercise such sovereign rights and jurisdiction as are in conformity with international law; - (b) the term "Panama" means the Republic of Panama and, when used in a geographical sense, means the territory of the Republic of Panama, including inland waters, its airspace, the territorial sea and any area outside the territorial sea upon which, in accordance with International Law and on application of its domestic legislation, the Republic of Panama exercises, or may exercise in the future, jurisdiction or sovereign rights with respect to the seabed, its subsoil and superjacent waters, and their natural resources; - (c) the terms "a Contracting State" and "the other Contracting State" mean Ireland or Panama, as the context requires; and the term "Contracting States" means Ireland and Panama; - (d) the term "person" includes an individual, a company and any other body of persons; - (e) the term "company" means any body corporate or any entity that is treated as a body corporate for tax purposes; - (f) the term "enterprise" applies to the carrying on of any business; - (g) the terms "enterprise of a Contracting State" and "enterprise of the other Contracting State" mean respectively an enterprise carried on
+1. For the purposes of this Convention, unless the context otherwise requires:

+- (a) the term "Ireland" includes any area outside the territorial waters of Ireland which has been or may hereafter be designated, under the laws of Ireland concerning the Exclusive Economic Zone and the Continental Shelf, as an area within which Ireland may exercise such sovereign rights and jurisdiction as are in conformity with international law; - (b) the term "Pakistan" when used in a geographical sense means Pakistan as defined in the constitution of the Islamic Republic of Pakistan and includes any area outside the territorial waters of Pakistan which under the laws of Pakistan and international law is an area within which Pakistan exercises sovereign rights and exclusive jurisdiction with respect to the natural resources of the seabed and subsoil and superjacent waters; - (c) the term "Contracting State" and the "other Contracting State" mean Ireland or Pakistan as the context requires; - (d) the term "person" includes an individual, a company and any other body of persons; - (e) the term "company" means any body corporate or any entity that is treated as a body corporate for tax purposes; - (f) the terms "enterprise of a Contracting State" and "enterprise of the other Contracting State" mean respectively an enterprise carried on by a resident of a Contracting State and an enterprise carried on by a resident of the other Contracting State;

-- by a resident of a Contracting State and an enterprise carried on by a resident of the other Contracting State; - (h) the term "international traffic" means any transport by a ship or aircraft operated by an enterprise of a Contracting State except when the ship or aircraft is operated solely between places in the other Contracting State; - (i) the term "national", in relation to a Contracting State, means: - (i) any individual possessing the nationality or citizenship of that Contracting State; and - (ii) any legal person, partnership or association deriving its status as such from the laws in force in that Contracting State; - (j) the term "competent authority" means: - (i) in the case of Ireland, the Revenue Commissioners or their authorised representative; - (ii) in the case of Panama, the Ministry of Economy and Finance or its authorised representative; - (k) the term "business" includes the performance of professional services and of other activities of an independent character. - 2.
-As regards the application of the Convention at any time by a Contracting State, any term not defined therein shall, unless the context otherwise requires, have the meaning that it has at that time under the law of that State for the purposes of the taxes to which the Convention applies, any meaning under the applicable tax laws of that State prevailing over a meaning given to the term under other laws of that State.
+- (g) the term "international traffic" means any transport by a ship or aircraft operated by an enterprise of a Contracting State, except when the ship or aircraft is operated solely between places in the other Contracting State; - (h) the term "national", in relation to a Contracting State, means: - (i) any individual possessing the nationality or citizenship of that Contracting State; and - (ii) any legal person, partnership or association deriving its status as such from the laws in force in that Contracting State; - (i) the term "competent authority" means: - (i) in the case of Ireland, the Revenue Commissioners or their authorised representative; - (ii) in the case of Pakistan, the Federal Board of Revenue or its authorised representative.

+2. As regards the application of the Convention at any time by a Contracting State, any term not defined therein shall, unless the context otherwise requires, have the meaning that it has at that time under the law of that State for the purposes of the taxes to which the Convention applies, any meaning under the applicable tax laws of that State prevailing over a meaning given to the term under other laws of that State.